Waypoint Park Next Phase Development

 Watched the video and it looks really great!
 I think the bathroom as presented is great and very needed.
 I also would suggest that concept drawings be updated to continue the trail to southwestern edge of work as the trail is planned further beyond the limits.

-JayJ almost 2 years ago
+JayJ over 2 years ago

 Where are the public restrooms?

-Mimi007 almost 2 years ago
+Mimi007 over 2 years ago

 I would love to live at Waypoint as I am getting old and would like to stop driving.
 Waypoint is ideal for bicycles, pedestrians, and buses.
 Cars are outdated and unneeded.

-Janis about 2 years ago
+Janis over 2 years ago

 The sinking / tilting of the Millenium Building in San Francisco. -